fbpx

 As part of exploring Olympic history, the students will tour the two remaining London stadiums that hosted the Games.
 They will also take a day trip to Oxford University, visit the Lord’s Cricket Ground — which hosted the 2012 Olympics archery competition — and even play a game of cricket.

-Andrews wants this group of students not only to enjoy their time in Europe, but also to consider how the Games affect the cities’ culture, both positively and negatively.
+Andrews wants this group of students not only to enjoy their time in Europe, but also to consider how the Games affect the host cities’ culture, both positively and negatively.

 “While we’re talking to many people who support the arrival of the Games in their hometowns, we’ll also be meeting some people that feel a different way,” Andrews said.
 “Some see the Games as just another example of gentrification and pricing out the working class.
 You really start to ask yourself, ‘Is it a good thing?’ and ‘Who benefits from this?’”